Sugar-free gluten-free orange cupcakes are easy to make a tasty treat that will satisfy any low-carb sweet tooth.

 Only 2g net carbs per mini-cupcake!

-Sugar-Free Gluten-Free Orange Cupcakes
+Sugar-Free Gluten-Free Orange Cupcakes (Dairy Free)

-These healthy orange cupcakes can be ready to eat in under 30 minutes.
+These healthy whole orange cupcakes can be ready to eat in under 30 minutes.
 There are only a few steps to follow and with the help of a food processor, cupcake prep is quick and easy to clean up.

 So what is my magic formula to make these healthy orange cupcakes low-carb and lower in fruit sugars?
 By keeping the peel on the orange.